ch4zm/ch4zm.github.io/docs/blackholesun_2noweather.md

 * **Real Games Above .500 (RGA500)** - number of real wins minus number of losses

-Note that we do not calculate Games Above .500 using the win-loss record from the season, as losses are meaningless and are not used in determining final standings.
+Note that for the **common baseline losses** we do not calculate Games Above .500 using the actual losses from the season, we use the baseline loss rate of 1 loss per 2 games.

 ## Example Team: Sunbeams